Katie Baynham

 Current research interests

-I have a broad range of academic interests within the fields of clinical and developmental psychology, children and young people’s mental health, human-animal interaction and One Health.
-These include: attachment theory (including children’s attachment to both human and non-human animals); neurodivergence (including autism, ADHD & associated body-focused repetitive behaviours); childhood trauma and adverse childhood experiences; the impact of psychosocial factors in schools on pupils’ mental wellbeing; risk assessment and safeguarding of adolescents (including theoretical frameworks of suicidality and self-harm); the experiences of care-experienced young people (including in relation to pet attachment); physiological underpinnings of mental health (including endocrine and inflammatory pathways); compassion- and trauma-focused interventions; trans-species psychology; human exceptionalism, speciesism and non-human animal personhood; and, in relation to research methods, particular interests in mixed-methods approaches, the use of qualitative methodology to explore children and young people’s lived experiences, and ethical issues surrounding research with vulnerable human and non-human populations.
+I have a broad range of research interests within clinical and developmental psychology, including children and young people’s mental health and human-animal interaction within a One Health framework.
+Areas of particular interest include: attachment processes (including children’s relationships with both human and non-human animals); neurodivergence (including autism, ADHD and associated body-focused repetitive behaviours); the impact of childhood trauma and adverse childhood experiences on health; psychosocial influences on pupils’ mental well-being in school and educational contexts; risk assessment and safeguarding of adolescents (including theoretical frameworks of suicidality and self-harm); the experiences of care-experienced young people (including in relation to pet attachment); compassion- and trauma-focused approaches to intervention; and an interest in physiological processes relating to mental health (such as stress-related endocrine and inflammatory pathways).
+I am also interested in trans-species psychology, human exceptionalism, speciesism and non-human animal personhood.
+In relation to research methods, I have particular interests in mixed-methods approaches and the use of qualitative methodologies that centre children and young people’s lived experiences, as well as ethical considerations in research involving vulnerable human and non-human populations.

 Affiliated research centres